morinted/Bozzy/AnalysisReport.md

 - The file directory window appears.

-**The user selects a dictionary from files**
+**The user selects a dictionary from files.**

-- The file directory appears as chosen
+- The file directory appears as chosen.

-**The user clicks okay in the add dictionary window**
+**The user clicks okay in the add dictionary window.**

-- Table is populated with dictionary entries
+- Table is populated with dictionary entries:
    - Translation
    - Stroke
    - Word Count
    - Stroke Count

-- Convert/Backup Dictionaries
+## Convert dictionaries scenario

+**The user selects Manage>Convert from menu.**

+- The convert dictionary window appears.

+**The user selects dictionary, the format to convert to, the output location, and selects convert.**

+- The file directory location opens up showing the converted file in it's location.

-- Build/Edit Dictionaries + See changes before save
+## Edit Dictionaries + See changes before save

-#### Less critical
-- Filter/Sort Dictionaries
+**The user selects selects an existing dictionary entry**

+- The entry becomes editable

+**The user changes text and clicks away**

+- The entry is updated to the changed text

+**The user selects File>Save from menu**

+- The Save window appears.
+   - changes made to the dictionary are listed

 ## Use Case Model or Functional Features of System (2-3 paragraphs per feature or use case)